- Policy Information

 These efforts led to the second U.S.-North Korea Summit in Hanoi from 27 to 28 February in 2019.
 It is regrettable that North Korea and the U.S. were unable to reach a complete agreement at the summit, however, both sides have made meaningful progress through in-depth discussions.
 The two leaders have expanded the scope and depth of their understanding of each other’s positions and reaffirmed their willingness to resolve the issue through continuous dialogue.

 The Position of the ROK government and Ways to Resolve North Korean Nuclear Issue

-The journey towards complete denuclearization and establishing permanent peace on the Korean Peninsula may not be short or smooth but it has already begun.
-A possible visit to Seoul by Chairman Kim Jong Un as well as the second US-North Korea Summit can also add momentum in this process.
+The second U.S.-North Korea Summit concluded without agreement, and the road towards complete denuclearization and establishing permanent peace on the Korean Peninsula may not be short or smooth.
+But our journey has already begun, and the ROK government will continue to make every diplomatic effort to manage the situation in a stable manner and to maintain momentum for dialogue in this process.
 We welcome your continued support on this process towards complete denuclearization and permanent peace and prosperity on the Korean Peninsula.